byDagor/Dagor-Brushless-Controller/index.md

 ## What makes this Controller different?

 The Dagor Brushless Controller was designed as a simple platform for hobbyist and students to power brushless-based projects.
-The firmware for this board was developed in the Arduino development environment as part of the SimpleFOCprject.
-This firmware is merely a starting point as it's encouraged to modify it to fit specific projects.
+This board offers wired and wireless connectivity modes to accommodate a variety of different kinds of projects.
+The firmware for this board was developed for the Arduino development environment and powered by the [SimpleFOC project](https://www.simplefoc.com/).
+This code is merely a starting point as it's encouraged to modify it to fit specific projects.
 The firmware being very easy to modify and understand gives some key advantages:
 - great platform for single board projects
 - specific communication scheme design for multi-board projects
 - implementation of unique control laws